lizzperle/developer.chrome.com/site/en/docs/devtools/network/index.md

     **Figure 12**.
 Screenshots of the page load

 3. Click the first thumbnail.
-DevTools shows you what network activity was occurring at that moment in time.
+DevTools shows you what ivity was occurring at that moment in time.

-    {% Img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/P2z9yzPK20RPe4pKDEtA.png", alt="The network activity that was happening during the first screenshot", width="800", height="672" %}
+    {% Img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/P2z9yzPK20RPe4pKDEtA.png", alt="The ivity that was happening during the first screenshot", width="800", height="672" %}

     **Figure 13**.
-The network activity that was happening during the first screenshot
+The ivity that was happening during the first screenshot

 4. Click **Capture Screenshots**
     {% Img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/wXN8qM2CVEuXXSDEANQP.png", alt="Capture Screenshots", width="26", height="16" %} again to close